testcontainers/testcontainers-java/docs/modules/hivemq.md

 Using the [Extension SDK](https://github.com/hivemq/hivemq-extension-sdk) the functionality of all editions of HiveMQ can be extended.
-The HiveMQ-testcontainer also supports testing these custom extensions of yours.
+The HiveMQ module also supports testing your own custom extensions.

 ### Wait Strategy

-The raw HiveMQ-testcontainer is built to wait for certain startup log messages to signal readiness.
+The raw HiveMQ module is built to wait for certain startup log messages to signal readiness.
 Since extensions are loaded dynamically they can be available a short while after the main container has started.
 We therefore provide custom wait conditions for HiveMQ Extensions: